 Newcastle United is a marvellous club based in a marvellous city.
 If you haven’t yet experienced a game at St James’ Park, here are 21 photos to show you why you really should.

-It could never last, but my soft spot for Newcastle United, its home city and its football-crackers fanbase remains.
+Including this one.
 Let me tell you a story about a club and a city…

 For those of you who come here for the photography, I’m sorry.
 But please indulge me for a minute.
 It’s September 2003 and I was 18.
 While by then I’d already ticked off an unhealthy number of the 92 with Burnley, I’d yet to skip my first love to go and watch someone else.